bio-phys/hierarchical-chain-growth/README.md

 ### Run molecular dynamics simulations of the fragments

-We have used replica-exchange molecular dynamics simulations to extensively sample conformations for each fragments.
+We have used replica-exchange molecular dynamics (REMD) simulations to extensively sample conformations for each fragments.
+The examples folder provides our workflow to setup REMD simulations of fragments.

 ### Refine fragment ensembles with experimental data

 In Ref [2] we show how to refine fragment ensembles with experimental data.
 The refined fragment ensembles can be used for chain growth in an importance sampling framework.
-The BioEn package can be used to refine fragment ensembles.
+The BioEn package can be used to refine fragment ensembles [2,3].

 ### Run chain growth
 The files "run_hcg.py" and "run_rhcg.py" show how to run HCG or RHCG for a truncated tau K18.
 These are simple Python scripts that